Banging Toolbox

 Teak

-Teak as a furniture material really looks elegant.
-It has a vintage appeal which is only further bolstered by its remarkable durability.
+Teak as a furniture material looks elegant.
+With a vintage appeal which is only further bolstered by the woods remarkable durability.

-Teak’s hardness can handle very heavy loads and its nutrient-fed wood can last for decades even without treatment.
-Kitchen cabinets, which see regular use, benefit from Teak as they can better resist wear and damage.
+Teak’s hardness can handle heavy loads and the nutrient-fed wood can last for decades even without treatment.
+Kitchen cabinets, which see regular use, benefit from Teak as the wood can better resist wear and damage.

 Verdict for making cabinets